JohnGC1510/milestone_project_3/README.md

 ---
 ### **Business and Developer Goals**
 - To assist GCSE physics students in obtaining the best possible exam results.
-- To promote PhyRev so that more schools sign up to our website increasing business revenue
+- To promote Pass Physics wesbite so that more schools sign up increasing our business revenue
 - To have project using a detailed database as part of his portfolio

 ### **Student Goals**